Choosing a gym can be REALLY overwhelming.

-If you’re into sports as a way to stay fit, for example, you might want to narrow down your list to just the best gyms with racquetball courts.
+If you’re into sports as a way to stay fit, for example, you might want to ask: What are the best gyms with racquetball courts near me?

 Based on my experience and research, you’ll find the best racquetball courts at Life Time.
 Several mid-range gyms like LA Fitness, the YMCA, Gold’s, Crunch, and 24 Hour Fitness may have courts or leagues depending on the location, but you’ll have to check your local club to be sure.

 Let’s take a closer look at why racquetball is a great way to work out and the racquetball setups at each individual major gym chain.